-EPA's role is to regulate the classification, storage, transport and disposal of waste in NSW, including asbestos waste.
-The waste regulatory framework includes the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Waste) Regulation 2005.
-Clause 42 of the Protection of the Environment Operations (Waste) Regulation 2005 sets out the special requirements relating to the transportation and disposal of asbestos waste.
+EPA's role is to regulate the classification, storage, transport, and disposal of waste in NSW, including asbestos waste.
+The waste regulatory framework includes the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Waste) Regulation 2014.
+Clauses 77 through to 81 of the Protection of the Environment Operations (Waste) Regulation 2014 set out the special requirements relating to the transportation and disposal of asbestos waste.

-EPA is the appropriate regulatory authority for activities that require an environment protection licence or are carried out by public authorities such as local councils, the Roads and Traffic Authority and Sydney Water.
-Local councils are the appropriate regulatory authority for activities that are not regulated by the EPA, which typically include building demolition, construction sites, residential properties, commercial sites and small to medium sized industrial facilities.
+EPA is the appropriate regulatory authority for activities that require an environment protection licence or are carried out by public authorities such as local Councils, the Roads and Maritime Services and Sydney Water.
+Local Councils are the appropriate regulatory authority for activities that are not regulated by the EPA, which typically include building demolition, construction sites, residential properties, commercial sites and small to medium sized industrial facilities.

-EPA is responsible for assisting councils in fulfilling their regulatory responsibilities.
+EPA is responsible for assisting Councils in fulfilling their regulatory responsibilities.
 EPA has developed resources to assist Local Government to regulate asbestos waste incidents and prevent illegal dumping.
 Website links to these resources are provided in Appendix B. The EPA maintains the regulatory framework for the remediation of contaminated land (the Contaminated Land Management Act 1997) and actively regulates land that is declared to be 'significantly contaminated' under the Contaminated Land Management Act 1997.